Daily-Nerd/EnvSync/examples/cli_workflow.md

-# EnvSync CLI Workflow Guide
+# TripWire CLI Workflow Guide

-This guide demonstrates the complete EnvSync CLI workflow for managing environment variables in your project.
+This guide demonstrates the complete TripWire CLI workflow for managing environment variables in your project.

 ## Initial Setup